mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           The target minion cannot move or act for 1 turn.

 keyword:  **Summon Dervish**
-          At the beginning of it's owners turn this minion will summon a Wind Dervish on a nearby open tile.
+          At the beginning of its owners turn this minion will summon a Wind Dervish on a nearby open tile.

 keyword:  **Wall**
           Walls cannot move.
 If a Wall is dispelled it will dissapear.